Facebook fights for the right to follow users–and nonusers–around the web

 Facebook is hunkering down for a fight over its burning desire to follow users–and nonusers–around the web.

-It may be a tough slog as Facebook’s tracking technology is applied not only to people who willingly signed up for the site, but also to millions of people who aren’t signed up or have closed their accounts.
+It may be a tough slog, as Facebook’s tracking technology is applied not only to people who willingly signed up for the site, but also to millions of people who aren’t signed up or have closed their accounts.
 Belgium’s court order, meanwhile, may be bolstered by the EU’s General Data Protection Regulation (GDPR), which allows penalties as large as 4% of a company’s annual revenue.

-Facebook argues that its use of cookies and tracking as users hit the “like” or “share” button and move to third-party websites is within industry standards and the company gives users the ability to opt out of data collection on other sites–although Belgium may disagree with that statement.
+Facebook argues that its use of cookies and tracking as users hit the “like” or “share” button and move to third-party websites is within industry standards, and the company gives users the ability to opt out of data collection on other sites–although Belgium may disagree with that statement.

 We have reached out to Facebook for comment and will update if we get a response.